kshitij7704/DSA_Practice/README.md

 - Track and revise solved problems
 - Explore multiple approaches and optimizations

-💡 How to Contribute
+## 💡 How to Contribute
-Feel free to contribute by:
+- Feel free to contribute by:

-Adding new problems and solutions
+- Adding new problems and solutions

-Improving the readability of existing code
+- Improving the readability of existing code

-Fixing bugs or adding alternative approaches
+- Fixing bugs or adding alternative approaches

-📌 Note: Follow the existing folder and file structure while contributing.
+##### 📌 Note: Follow the existing folder and file structure while contributing.

-🧠 Useful Resources
+## 🧠 Useful Resources
-LeetCode
+- LeetCode

-GeeksforGeeks
+- GeeksforGeeks

-HackerRank
+- HackerRank

-Codeforces
+- Codeforces

-InterviewBit
+- CodeChef

-📬 Contact
+## 📬 Contact
 For any queries or suggestions, feel free to reach out.